Artist Statement

-Biomythography Bayou is a decolonizing narrative portraiture project featuring experimental performative writing.
-With an emphasis on queer, intersex, trans, and femme embodied knowledges, this manuscript engages West African worldviews, Poarch Band (Creek Nation) wisdom, and Black Catholic Creole cosmology, offering readers archival histories, contemporary political discourse, and tellings from the ancestral imaginary.
-Paring contextualizing non-fiction essays with biomythographic narrative portraiture, Biomythography Bayou presents local and regional Black southern folklore, dialect, foodways, religious and spiritual practices, music, and cultural events.
-These are celebrated in the portraits and conveyed from the first-person viewpoint of the narrative characters with generational and place-based connections that reveal themselves throughout the text.
-Book proposal submitted (MS Invited/Under Term of Exclusivity, The Griot Project Book Series, Bucknell University Press)
+Biomythography Bayou (The Griot Project Book Series, Bucknell University Press, 2024) is a decolonizing narrative portraiture project featuring experimental performative writing.
+With an emphasis on queer embodied knowledges in Gulf South cultural contexts, this manuscript engages West African worldviews, Poarch Band (Creek) wisdom, and Black Catholic Creole cosmology, offering readers archival histories, contemporary political discourse, and tellings from the ancestral imaginary.
+Paring contextualizing non-fiction essays with biomythographic narrative portraiture and “ancestor veneration photography,” Biomythography Bayou presents local and regional Black southern folklore, dialect, foodways, religious and spiritual practices, music, and cultural events.
+These are celebrated in the portraits and conveyed from the first-person viewpoint of the narrative characters whose generational and place-based connections reveal themselves throughout the text.

 Poetry